Menu

 The best soil for flowers depends on what type of flower you are planting.
 For example, a flower bulb would be best planted in a sandy loam soil as this has good drainage to prevent the bulb from rotting.
 If you are planting a flower bed it’s a good idea to use a mixture of compost, peat, and topsoil to help give the flowers all the nutrients they need.
 A general mix ratio of 1:1:1 would be best for this.

 Once you’ve identified the soil type you have you can start to plan which plants will work best in your garden.
-You may need to consider the aspect of your garden too; if you have a clay soil in a north facing space think carefully about what will work well.
+You may need to consider the aspect of your garden too; take a look at our best plants for east-facing gardens blog.
 The old adage of ‘right plant, right place’ will help your garden become a successful and rewarding space.
-So do your research, plan well, and you’ll enjoy your garden at its full potential.
+So do your research and plan well, and you’ll enjoy your garden at its full potential.

 Soil and Compost from Earth Cycle

-If you are looking for the best soil for plants in your garden or landscaping project, Earth Cycle sells a range of topsoils and composts to help you create the right growing conditions for your garden or outdoor space.
+If you are looking for the best soil for plants in your garden or landscaping project, Earth Cycle has a range of topsoils and compost for sale to help you create the right growing conditions for your garden or outdoor space.
 Order online today for curbside delivery.

 This item has been added to your shopping cart!